REDMED-X/OperatorsKit/KIT/AddTaskScheduler/README.md

 ## Supported trigger options
 * `onetime`: Create task with trigger "On a schedule: one time".
 * `daily`: Create task with trigger "On a schedule: daily."
-* `logon`: Create task with trigger "At log on" (requires admin privs if set for another user or all users).
+* `logon`: Create task with trigger "At log on" (requires elevated privileges if set for another user or all users).
-* `startup`: Create task with trigger "At startup" (requires admin privs).
+* `startup`: Create task with trigger "At startup" (requires elevated privileges).
-* `lock`: Create task with trigger "On workstation lock" (requires admin privs if set for another user or all users).
+* `lock`: Create task with trigger "On workstation lock" (requires elevated privileges if set for another user or all users).
-* `unlock`: Create task with trigger "On workstation unlock" (requires admin privs if set for another user or all users).
+* `unlock`: Create task with trigger "On workstation unlock" (requires elevated privileges if set for another user or all users).

 ## Trigger specific parameters
 * `startTime`: Start time of the trigger in format: `2023-03-24T12:08:00`.